 Isolated strong to severe storms are possible today

-Damaging winds, locally heavy downpours and some small hail are possible today

-A few showers and isolated thunderstorms are moving through the region this morning but a better chance of rain and thunderstorms come this afternoon and evening.
-Some storms may turn strong to severe with damaging winds, locally heavy downpours, and possibly some small hail.
-The rain and clouds will help keep temperatures cooler than they have been with highs in the mid/upper 70s and possibly the low 80s.
+Scattered showers and thunderstorms look likely on and off throughout the day today, While the chance is marginal, a few isolated strong to severe storms will be possible today, especially during the heat of the day during the afternoon and evening.
+Any strong to severe storms could bring gusty winds, hail, and locally heavy rainfall.
+High temperatures will top off in the upper 60s-mid 70s this afternoon.

-Scattered showers and thunderstorms will continue this evening, but most should dry out overnight with mainly cloudy skies.
-Temperatures will be seasonable with lows in the 50s for most.
+A few isolated showers are possible tonight, but most should stay dry with mainly cloudy skies.
+Temperatures will stay mild with lows only getting down into the 60s for most.

-Decreasing clouds are expected throughout the day on Friday.
-High temperatures will be cooler in the upper 60s and low 70s.

-We will stay dry for the majority of the weekend as well.
-A mix of sun and clouds are expected, although a few showers may develop Sunday afternoon.
-Temperatures will be seasonable in the 70s.

-We look to grow unsettled once again heading into next week.
+Wednesday will bring a mix of sun and clouds, and highs for most in the 70s.
+As a cold front stalls over our area, we could see more scattered showers and thunderstorms develop, especially during the afternoon and early evening.
+A few isolated strong to severe thunderstorms are possible once again with damaging winds, hail, and locally heavy downpours.

+We look to dry up Thursday afternoon and throughout the day on Friday, but it doesn’t last long as more rain will move in to start off our weekend.
 Make sure to stay tuned and catch the latest on WVVA.

 Copyright 2022 WVVA.
 All rights reserved.